vitalij555/bit-parser/README.md

 - a numeric value in `values` (e.g., `{"heating mode": 3}`).
 Field names for `values` are inferred from the multi-bit labels (for example: `"sensor ID"` or `"heating mode"`).
 This is handy when building web-based hex configuration generators or diagnostic calculators.
+If a label appears multiple times (like `"RFU"`), use `label:byte:bit` to disambiguate (bytes are 0-based, bit 0 is LSB).
+You can use the same `name:byte:bit` form in `values` when multiple multi-bit fields share the same name.

 ```python
 from BitParser import encode_bits, MultiBitValueParser, SameValueRange